Five tones of Spielberg's alien language

-Spielberg’s classic didn’t exactly spark world-wide—and borderline religious—obsession the way Star Wars has, but the movie still established itself as one of the pillars of current pop culture.
+Spielberg’s classic didn’t exactly spark a world-wide—and borderline religious—obsession the way Star Wars had, but the movie still established itself as one of the pillars of current pop culture.
 In other words, people are familiar with its most iconic themes even if they’ve never actually seen it.

 The five-tone phrase spells out directly:

 - Start with the tone.
 (Pinkish-red) - D

 - Up a full tone.
 (Orange) - E

 - Down a major third.
 (Purple) - C

 - Down an octave.
 (Yellow) - C (an octave lower)